 Researchers also detected potentially harmful VOCs in the products tested.
 Xylene was found in all 11 of the menstrual pad brands tested, toluene in nine, and methylene chloride in two.
 Toluene and xylene were detected in all four diaper brands tested.
 Exposure to these and other VOCs have been linked to dizziness, skin irritation and allergic reactions, and even damage to kidneys and the central nervous system, according to the Environmental Protection Agency and the Centers for Disease Control and Prevention.

-What you need to do is avoid these products and use safer women’s hygiene product options.
+I encourage you to avoid these products and use safer women’s hygiene product options!
+There are many!

 Some women choose to create homemade hygiene products such as pads, which are easy to make and comfortable to use.

-Organic cotton pads and tampons are available more and more.
+Organic cotton pads and tampons are widely available now.
 I’ve even found the at more small and rural grocery stores.
-What can’t be found locally can always be found online these days.
+What can’t be found locally can always be found online.

 Period panties such as Thinx are a nice option.
 Personally they give me more confidence throughout my heavy day when I don’t have as much time or when my schedule runs over (no pun intended).
 We have tested these products on multiple clients and they do consistently test well.

-Menstrual cups of all shapes and sizes are available.
+Menstrual cups are available in all shapes and sizes are available.
 There are even quizzes you can take online to help find the best fit for you.
 One of the many benefits here is really getting to know your cycle.

 Ultimately making the switch to more reusable and sustainable options will support you in cleaning up the cycle process, allowing you to be more in touch with your cycle.